Evgenia Arbugaeva: Recognition

-Arbugaeva is the 2013 winner of Leica's Oskar Barnack Award for her work in Tiksi, for which she also received a Magnum Foundation International Emergency Fund grant in 2012.
+Arbugaeva was the 2013 winner of the Leica Oskar Barnack Award for her work in Tiksi, for which she also received a Magnum Emergency Fund in 2012.
 In 2018, National Geographic named her as one of their four inaugural Media Innovation Fellows, funding her to photograph the people and economic changes on Russia's northern coast.

-In 2022, her film Haulout with her brother Maxim Arbugaev, about walruses, was featured by The New Yorker.
+In 2022, her short documentary film Haulout, made with her brother Maxim Arbugaev, was featured by The New Yorker.
 It won Best Short Documentary award at the IDA Documentary Awards, and was nominated for the Academy Award for Best Documentary Short Film.